 Hello!
 I’m Kendal David.I’m a PhD Candidate at Carleton University’s School of Social Work.
-I study and write about poverty and disability justice.I’m a researcher and educator.
-I also am a member of the Basic Income Youth Collective, which is a grassroots group of young people who advocate for better income support policies.
+I study and write about social assistance and disability.I’m a researcher and educator.
+I'm also a member of the Basic Income Youth Collective, which is a grassroots group of young people who advocate for better income support policies.
 Prior to my graduate studies, I worked in the disability service sector.I currently live in Ottawa (Anishinaabe Algonquin territory), and was born and raised in Calgary/Mohkinstis (Treaty 7 Territory).
-I use she/they pronouns.
 I love puzzles, poetry, podcasts, and my ginger tabby cat Charlie.

 Income support programs like the Ontario Disability Support Program (ODSP) are important for the survival and well-being of disabled people experiencing poverty.
 The decisions that governments make when they design and administer these programs have an enormous influence on people’s lives.
 This is true both for people who receive ODSP and also those who are denied access.Researchers and advocacy organizations know that it is important to monitor the rates of programs like the ODSP, as well as how they are designed and administered.
 The amount of money people have access to shapes their survival and quality of life.
 However, very little research has considered the different rates of income supports for people living in congregate (shared) residential settings.This is where my research comes in!
-I am trying to understand how ODSP works for people who do not live in community settings.
+I am trying to understand how ODSP works for people who do not live in institutional settings and boarding homes.

 Stay tuned!
 This section will be updated with more detailed descriptions of how the allowance schemes work.
 I'll share a bit about how ODSP categorizes applicants/recipients into 3 broad groups to determine benefit rates: renter/owner, boarder, or institutionalized person.
 I'll also update this section with themes from my interviews with ODSP recipients and residence staff.Here's a very brief summary of a few things I've learned so far: